If you love pretty coastal towns and villages, Robin Hood’s Bay is the place for you.

 Why the name Robin Hood’s Bay?

-The layout of the village and its close proximity to the sea made it a good place for smugglers in the 18th Century.
+The town’s layout and its close proximity to the sea made it a good place for smugglers in the 18th Century.
 The maze of cobbled streets and subterranean passageways linking the houses allowed contraband such as tea, gin, rum, brandy and tobacco to be easily smuggled into Yorkshire from the Netherlands and France.

 The tunnels can see be found today so keep your eyes peeled.
 If you’re feeling really adventurous, bring a torch and take a look inside.